d3rkfire/socket-chat/README.md

 # socket-chat
 A simple messaging software using Java socket.
+Note: You need to host first before others can join.